-The Clery Compliance Administrator, who in turn, makes the final determination regarding Clery crime classification, reviews campus incident reports, including Residential Life incidents reports.
+The Director of University Safety, who in turn, makes the final determination regarding Clery crime classification, reviews campus incident reports, including Residential Life incidents reports.
 A record of the classification process is maintained in the University Safety Office.

-The University formally solicits crime report information from appropriate external agencies for the North Manchester Campus, to include: North Manchester Police Dept., Wabash County Sheriff's Dept., Kosciusko County Sheriff's Dept. and the Indiana
+The University formally solicits crime report information from appropriate external agencies for the North Manchester Campus, to include: North Manchester Police Dept., Wabash County Sheriff's Dept., Kosciusko County Sheriff's Dept., Indiana State Police as well as Indiana Excise Police.

-State Police.
 The external agencies for the Ft.
 Wayne Campus, to include: Parkview Health Police Dept., Ft.
 Wayne City Police Dept., Allen County Sheriff's Dept. and Indiana State Police.
-The Director of University Safety and the Clery Compliance Administrator contacts local law enforcement throughout the year to obtain timely updates that may assist in campus investigations and prevention programming.
+The Director of University Safety contacts local law enforcement throughout the year to obtain timely updates that may assist in campus investigations and prevention programming.

 University Security Authorities are required to immediately report any information related to potential criminal activity to University Safety.
-The University Safety Office surveys University Security Authorities at least once a year, to collect unreported data.
+The University Safety Office surveys University Security Authorities at least once a year, via training to collect unreported data.
+The Director of University Safety has created an online form for all CSAs to use via the Manchester University website and provides training during all new employee orientations.
+All resident hall assistants and student organization leaders receive yearly CSA training as well.